NervanaSystems/ngraph/doc/sphinx/source/quant/index.rst

 something producing a ``float`` into something expecting an ``int``, or something producing a matrix into something expecting a vector.

-What this means is that models trained on one element type (FP32, for example, is the most common model defintion) cannot be simply quantized to a different element type after being trained.
-Rather, a "Quantization-Aware" training step must be implemented during construction of.
-This quantization-aware training step can take place outside of nGraph, or with the bridge; or, to take another approach, a graph that has been modified for quantization can be re-trained with different quantized weights to produce the desired or compatible type of output.
-Quantizing from FP32 into INT8 will produce results that are slightly different with respect to precision; this tradeoff is the gist of quantization.
+What this means is that models defined in one element type (FP32 is, for example, the most common model defintion) cannot be converted to a different element type after being trained.
+Rather, a "Quantization-Aware" step must be implemented during training.
+This quantization-aware training step can take place outside of nGraph, or with the bridge (using code from ``/src/ngraph/builder``); or, to take another approach, a graph that has been modified for quantization can be trained with different quantized weights to produce the desired or compatible type of output.
+Quantizing a model defined in FP32 to one defined in INT8 produces a slightly different with respect to precision, depending upon the quantization strategy.

 .. +++++++++++++++++++++++++++++++++++ ..

-..:ref:`about_int8`

-.. :term:`qint8`

-.. :ref:`about_fp32`

 Methods of abstraction
 ======================

+For a deeper dive into some of the strategies involved in model compression techniques, see the `Distiller`_ documentation.

 ..
 WIP